We originally posted this a few years ago, but it’s still relevant. Happy Halloween!

 In thinking about the “Trick or Treat” of blindness, I acknowledge all the real and scary frustrations possible.
 I also welcome the incredibly powerful perspective it has brought to me as well.
 In losing my sight, I began to develop a more powerful vision for myself and my world.
 Paying attention to all the other aspects of our senses, environment, and interactions which are not visual can have a beneficial side.
 It’s forced me to “look” at the world differently, but has also inspired me to try to do so often in a variety of ways as I try to understand as much as possible outside the realm of the typical.
 While without question I do wish every day for the chance to have sight again, I know that I am glad for having lost my sight and the vision that blindness has helped bring to me.

 Hopefully our charity efforts will provide education, inspiration and much more!
-I know that I’ve received a lot of both though the process thus far!
+I know that I’ve received a lot of both through the process thus far!

 See the original post here.